Can Dogs Eat Pasta Noodles?

 Is pasta good for dogs?

 Pasta is not a nutritionally complete food for dogs, so it should never be their main source of food.
-However, it can be given as an occasional dog treat in small amounts.
+However, you can give it as an occasional dog treat in small amounts.

 Pasta is high in carbohydrates and calories, so a large amount of pasta can lead to weight gain, obesity, and other health problems in dogs.
 Dog owners should keep their dog’s digestive system in mind in order to avoid giving them an upset stomach.